 Cranberry Jalapeño Salsa Recipe

-I first made this back in 2014 and haven’t changed anything since.
-All this recipe needed was a proper write-up, so here it is.
+I originally created this in 2014 and haven’t modified anything since.
+All this recipe needed was a written description, and now I’ve done it.

 What Goes Into Cranberry Jalapeño Salsa

-You can add everything into the food processor all at once.
-No need to layer or stage the ingredients.
-Here’s an explanation of what each component does.
+You can put all the ingredients in the food processor at the same time.
+You don’t have to worry about how you layer or stage the ingredients.
+Here’s a breakdown of what each ingredient contributes.

 Fresh or Frozen Cranberries (8 oz.)

-Approximately 6 ounces of a standard 12-ounce bag.
-The food processor chops them into sharp little shards that release a tart flavor in every bite.
-If using frozen cranberries, thaw them completely then dry them with paper towels.
+About 6 ounces of a standard 12 ounce bag.
+The food processor will chop them into little sharp pieces and will release a tart flavor in every bite.
+If using frozen cranberries, make sure to thaw them completely and dry them with paper towels.
 Wet cranberries will make your salsa too runny.

 Green Bell Pepper (1 whole)